Palola shoes are made using full grain cowhide and lambskin imported from Italy and Spain.

 Caring for your Palola shoes will keep them looking pretty and prolong the lifespan of the shoes as they accompany you on life's adventures.

-Fresh out of the box, wear them in gradually - not more that a few hours the first few times you wear them.
+Fresh out of the box, wear them in gradually - not more than a few hours the first few times you wear them.
 Wearing them in gradually allows the leather to mould to the contours of your feet, becoming more comfortable with each wear.

 Rotate your Palola shoes with other pairs of shoes, giving them at least a day to rest between each wear.